VIAME/VIAME/README.md

 VIAME is released under a BSD-3 license.

-A non-exhaustive list of relevant papers used within VIAME can be found [here](doc/citations.md), if you find one helpful for your work please cite it.
+A non-exhaustive list of relevant papers used within VIAME can be found [here](doc/citations.md).